 The Sourcewise Area Plan also relies on feedback from other internal sources.
-The Sourcewise Information & Assistance program has provided data on referral requests and follow-up.
-This information shows which referrals are most commonly made and the underlying causes of an "unmet need," in the case of an unsatisfactory referral follow-up or if the individual was unable to obtain a service for a specific reason.
-Additionally, the Area Plan is reviewed and evaluated by the current 28-member Advisory Council, made up of members of the community, many of whom are political appointees.
+Sourcewise Information & Assistance program has provided data on referral requests and follow-up.
+This information shows what referrals are most commonly made and the underlying causes of an "unmet need," in the case of an unsatisfactory referral follow-up.
+Additionally, the Area Plan is reviewed and evaluated by the current 28-member Advisory council, made up of members of the community, many of whom are political appointees.
 These individuals share a deep concern for the needs of seniors and can lend a variety of expertise.